moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

   * make username change color (slightly, like very light purple) upon mouseover, or an underline, so that it is clear that username is a clickable thing.
 See how it works in slack.(MM: done)
 	* if click on username in the left column, that should also show the profile, but if I click on your name, I shouldn't be able to update, just view.
   * typically you want 2 things so that users can exit the popup without clicking "update profile" button
-    * click anywhere outside the popup, the popup closes(MM: done)
+    * click anywhere outside the popup, the popup closes
     * an "X" at the top right they can click to close the popup and/or a "Cancel" button (MM: done)
 * if I reload, I shouldn't have to login again.
-(MM: done)
+* make the messages column scrollable  so that when lots of messages you can see them all.
+  * also, the messages column should always auto-scroll to the bottom so that  users can see the latest messages.